wayfinder-project/wayfinder/README.md

 Note that, in addition to any status codes listed on the endpoints, a status code of 403 (forbidden) may be returned from any endpoint except `POST /login` and `POST /users` to indicate that the user is not logged in or does not have sufficient permissions to access the resource.
+A status code of 400 (bad request) will be returned if the request parameters and/or body are in an invalid format.

 #### Type reference